 •Organisational Data – Business Units, Locations

 Each of these tiles includes an i icon.
 Hovering over the i displays the number of imports configured for that data type.
 The current number of pending and scheduled data imports for each Import Type is shown as an icon on its tile, with the number of pending imports displayed on a red circle, and the number of scheduled imports shown on a blue circle:

 two imports are pending, and one import is scheduled

-Clicking the tile itself displays the list of configured imports for that data type in a data grid.
-For information about using data grids, see Grids.
+Clicking an Import Type tile displays the list of imports configured for that data type in a data grid.
+For information about using data grids, see Viewing pages of data.

 The Data Import data grids for each of the data types are the same, except for the Inventory data type, which has an extra column for Hardware Change.
 For more information, see Hardware Change.

 To see details of the import records for a data source, click to the left of the required data source to see the Imports Expansion pane.
 Two of these fields can help you to determine how long an import is likely to take.
 The Import Started value shows the time when the import started, and the Time Taken shows how long it took to complete.

 •Data Source – the name defined for the data source when it was created.